José Hilario López

-José Hilario López Valdés (18 February 1798, Popayán, Cauca - 27 November 1869, Campoalegre, Huila) was a Colombian politician and military officer.
-He was the President of Colombia between 1849 and 1853.
+José Hilario López Valdés (18 February 1798 - 27 November 1869) was a New Granada politician and military officer.
+He was the president of the Republic of New Granada between 1849 and 1853.

 Biographic data

 The son of José Casimiro López and Rafaela Valdés y Fernández, José, completed his primary education in the seminary of Popayán under the supervision of scholar, José Félix de Restrepo.
 At age 14, he ended his education to join the revolutionary army.

 Military career

 López joined the revolutionary army as a cadet, at the age of 14.
 He participated in military combat in the Battle of Alto Palacé (30 December 1813), the battle of Calibío (January 1814), battle of Tacines (9 May 1814) and the battle of Pasto (10 May 1813).
 During the Battle of La Cuchilla del Tambo, López was taken prisoner by the Spanish Army.

 López was sent to Bogotá, where he was tried by court martial and was found guilty of treason against the Crown and sentenced to death.
 His death sentence was commuted in exchange for his service to the royal army.
 As a prisoner of war, he was assigned to the cobblestone duty of the Plaza Mayor de Bogotá and in the shooting squadron to execute insurgent leaders.
 On 28 June 1819, López was promised his freedom after his aunt Eusebia Caicedo intervened on his behalf.
 But it was not until 24 July 1819 that he was pardoned and freed.